Jon D. Hennebold

 Dr. Hennebold also oversees the activities of the ONPRC Assisted Reproductive Technologies (ART) Core, which supports studies that aim to advance our understanding of reproduction and development in clinically relevant model systems.
 ART Core services include, but are not limited to, controlled ovarian stimulation, oocyte retrieval, granulosa cells and follicular fluid, sperm, IVF, ICSI, embryo transfer, ultrasonography, and oocyte/embryo culture.
 In addition to its regular services, the Core seeks to develop new ART reagents, services, and expertise that advance studies of reproductive processes.
 The Core’s technology development objectives include identifying methods to optimize in vitro fertilization/ART success rates in terms of embryo generation and development, advancing ARTs in species that are valuable research models and evaluating recently developed molecular techniques that likely represent an efficient means to generate relevant disease models.

 BiographyDr.
-Hennebold is an Associate Scientist and Interim Chief of the Division of Reproductive & Developmental Sciences at the Center.
+Hennebold is a Professor, and Chief of the Division of Reproductive & Developmental Sciences.
 He is also an adjunct faculty member in the Departments of Obstetrics & Gynecology and Physiology & Pharmacology at OHSU.
 Dr. Hennebold currently serves as the Director of the ONPRC Assisted Reproductive Technologies (ART) Core, which supports research activities involving nonhuman primate studies of reproductive biology.
 He received his Ph.D. in immunology and cell biology at the Department of Pathology, University of Utah School of Medicine in 1996.
 Dr. Hennebold then conducted his postdoctoral training in reproductive sciences at the University of Utah Department of Obstetrics & Gynecology.
-In 2000, he joined ONPRC as a Staff Scientist and was promoted to Assistant Scientist in 2003.
+In 2000, he joined ONPRC as a Staff Scientist, promoted to Assistant Scientist in 2003.
+Dr. Hennebold served as Interim Division Chief for 2 years and appointed as Chief just recently in 2016.

 See a full listing of Dr. Hennebold's publications